-A student who cannot take the exam at the given time may submit a request for an alternate exam date.
+A student who has missed an exam on one or both of its dates for the reasons set out below, may submit a written request to the Academic Committee to take the exam at an alternate date, supported by the appropriate certifications confirming the reason for his absence.
 The decision to allow a student to take an exam at an alternate date is determined solely by the Academic Committee.
 The course lecturer or his/her approved substitute must be present or available by phone during any test given on an alternate exam date.